lupyuen/lupyuen.github.io/src/tinyemu.md

 Exactly... __Nothing will appear__ in TinyEMU!

-First we need to understand the HTIF Console for TinyEMU...
+To watch NuttX run, we need HTIF Console...

 TODO: Pic of HTIF Console